arnoldt100/anansi/documentation/source/how_to_build_anansi.rst

     * GCC > 9.0

 -----
 Boost
 -----
-An implementation > 1.72.
+Boost can be obtained from *www.boost.org*. and a version greater than 1.79 is required.
 The following Boost library components are required

+    * Algorithm - header only
-    * Boost Unit Tests
+    * Boost Unit Tests - requires compilation
+    * Foreach - header only
+    * Mp11 - header only
-    * Program Options
+    * Program Options - requires compilation
+    * Property Tree - header only

+In general, Boost libraries are header only and a few need separate compilations.
+Please read the Boost documentation for installing Boost.

 ------
 Sphinx
 ------

-An implementation > 3.1.0
+Anansi documentation is written in Sphinx.
+Most Linux distros can install Sphinx via a package manager, but one can also install the package with pip.
+A version  greater than 3.1.0 is required.
+Please read the Sphinx documentation, *www.sphinx-doc.org*, for installation details.

 ------
 Python
 ------

-An implementation > 3.6
+A version greater than 3.6 is required.

 ###########################################
 Setting the Build Runtime Environment Stage